nunetang/react-employee-directory/README.md

 ## Overview

 For this assignment, I had to create an employee directory with React.
-This assignment will requires to break up our application's UI into components, manage component state, and respond to user events.
+This assignment will require to break up our application's UI into components, manage component state, and respond to user events.

 ## Demo: